anuj66283/anime-recommender/README.md

 # Anime Recommendation System

-A fun project that suggests anime based on your preferences.
+A fun project that suggests animes based on your preferences.

 ## How It Works